kinlane/api-craft-hypermedia-panel-detroit-2014/README.md

 * Where are we going?
 * Where should we be going?
 * What can we do during hackathon?
-* What should everyone leave API-Craft thinking about?
+* What are two things everyone leave API-Craft thinking about?
-  * Mike Amundsen
-    * adding hypermedia to an API is a way to improve the API's usability
+  * adding hypermedia to an API is a way to improve the API's usability ([@mamund](https://twitter.com/mamund))
-    * the more hypermedia information in a response, the more stateless that response can be.
+  * the more hypermedia information in a response, the more stateless that response can be ([@mamund](https://twitter.com/mamund))